dfsp-spirit/brainload/README_DEVELOPMENT.md

 [![Build Status](https://travis-ci.org/dfsp-spirit/brainload.svg?branch=master)](https://travis-ci.org/dfsp-spirit/brainload)

 Note that not all test data is available on Travis and as a result, some tests get skipped.
 We are working on this.
+When run locally with all test data, coverage must be greater than 95% for all files.

 ## Packaging